system-transparency/stfe/markup/api.md

 update](https://wiki.mozilla.org/Security/Binary_Transparency).
 It is assumed that the entities relying on the checksum type know how to find the artifact source (if not already at hand) and then reproduce the logged hash from it.

+Namespace is used to determine who this artifact hash belongs to.
+Note that we do not connect namespaces to real-world identities.
+It is just _a namespace_.

 ### Signed Debug Info
 RFC 6962 uses Signed Certificate Timestamps (SCTs) as promises of public